guilbaults/TrailblazingTurtle/docs/install.md

 ```

 # Upgrades
-When SQL models are modified, the automated migration script need to run once:
+When SQL models are modified, the automated migration script needs to run once:
 ```
 python manage.py migrate
 ```